Home » Treatments » Foot & Ankle Surgery » Ankle Transplant

 Ankle transplantation is a complex procedure that requires careful planning and precise execution.
 Their surgical approach will be based on the patient’s condition, the need for accessory reconstructions, the quality of available grafts and the surgeon’s expertise.

-If patients are worried about their level of pain, experience significant bleeding, or notice fever or redness around the surgical site, they should contact the office immediately.
-If assistance is needed after hours, patients can contact the hospital where the surgery was performed, and they will contact Professor Al Muderis on their behalf.
+If you are concerned about your pain level, or develop significant bleeding, fever or redness around the surgical site, please contact us immediately.
+For after-hours support, contact the hospital at which your surgery was completed.
+They will contact Prof. Al Muderis on your behalf.

 Norwest Private Hospital: (02) 8882 8882